 Whisk in pumpkin puree until smooth.

-Sift in flour, cocoa powder, cinnamon, nutmeg, baking powder, baking soda, and salt.
+Sift in flour, cocoa powder, pumpkin pie spice, baking powder, baking soda, and salt.
 Whisk until all smooth and all incorporated.

 Pour mixture into the 9x13 baking dish, spreading evenly.
 Gently tap on the counter a couple of times to make sure it's spread evenly.
 Bake for 40-42 minutes.